LemmyNet/lemmy-docs/src/administration/from_scratch.md

 #### Setup md5 auth

-Lemmy currently only supports only non-SSL connections to databases.
-More info [here](https://github.com/LemmyNet/lemmy/issues/3007).

 Your Postgres config might need to be edited to allow password authentication instead of peer authentication.
 Simply add the following to your `pg_hba.conf`:

 ```